 Escrow agents often advertise their services online; indeed, a popular method to find a trusted Escrow Agent is through the BitcoinTalk forum.
 Again, however, you should ideally be confident that the escrow company you choose is not scamming you.
 Even some of the oldest Bitcoin escrow services such as BTCrow, which was established in 2011, has had its fair share of problems.

 So, choose wisely, otherwise go for a safer option such as…

 With multi-sig crypto wallets already proving a popular solution for storing crypto holdings, whereby more than one user is needed to access the wallet and sign off on a transaction, this technology is now being increasingly applied to escrow services.

 Multi-sig escrow wallets provide extra security to both transacting parties by reducing the need to solely rely on the integrity of the third party.
-And given that this solution requires at least two signatures for authorisation, the likelihood of both authorising parties being compromised is much smaller.
+And given that this solution requires at least two signatures for authorization, the likelihood of both authorizing parties being compromised is much smaller.

 Bitrated offers such a service.
 Both parties agree on a contract for the transaction and nominate an agent prior to the transaction taking place.
 The buyer then sends payment to a multi-sig address where it stays locked.

 Once the buyer creates a new trade, all three parties – the buyer, the seller and the agent – must review and authorize their participation in the trade before the buyer makes the payment into the multi-sig address.
 And after the seller verifies that the payment is in the wallet, she can provide the goods to the buyer.
 Upon completion of the trade, two of the three parties then must agree to release payment from the multi-sig address.